Hua Lamphong railway station: History

-Closure
+Closure to long distance trains

 The station was scheduled to be closed as a railway station in 2021, when it would have been converted into a museum.
 The move to Bangkok's central station to Krung Thep Aphiwat Central Terminal was planned as soon as the SRT Dark Red Line services were opened but it was delayed due to opposition.

-Long distance trains were moved to terminate at Krung Thep Aphiwat on 19 January 2023.
+On 19 January 2023, all long distance trains were moved to terminate at Krung Thep Aphiwat.
 Currently only ordinary and commuter trains (calling at all stops) operate on the Northern, Northeastern and Southern lines, while all Eastern line services terminate here.

+Future

+Hua Lamphong will be a future station on the SRT Dark Red Line southern extension, before crossing the Chao Phraya River to replace the route of the current Maeklong Railway.